 Protect Patient Care

-- Contribute positively to patient care delivery by supporting PharmaNet access for a wider range of users in patient care settings
+- Improve patient care delivery by supporting PharmaNet access for more users in patient care settings

 - Safeguard appropriate use of PharmaNet related to patient care